 - Outside play helps regulate sleep.
 This means better naps and higher quality sleep at night!
 As the experts as the National Wildlife Federation say, “Regular doses of bright natural light help children stay more alert during the day, elevate their moods and make it easier to sleep at night.”
 A well-rested preschooler is ready to learn!

 Step #10: Get Support

 Is your homeschool preschool suffering from too much screen-time?
 You’re definitely not alone, mama!
 That’s why I want to invite you to join our community of mamas who are determined to tame screen time once and for all.
-In the Unplug + Unlock course, you’ll get access to life-changing lessons, practical tips for real success, and most importantly a community of moms just like you.
-Moms who are willing to unplug and go against the grain so that they can conquer screen time once and for all!
-Are you with us?
-Click here to enroll in the course!
+In the Unplug + Unlock eBook, you’ll get access to life-changing lessons, practical tips for real success, and a solid game plan to limit screen time in your home.
+Are willing to unplug and go against the grain so that you can conquer screen time once and for all!
+Click here to download the eBook!

 Now, I know you’re ready to make your homeschool preschool a success right?
 Trust me, you can knock down that brick wall of too much screen-time.
 You can make screen-free living an essential part of your homeschool preschool way of life!
 Don’t forget to read the rest of the Homeschool Preschool 101 series for more tips and advice!